arielherself/espresso/README.md

 Who are the Karaims?
 At some point around the 14th century—1397, according to the Lithuanian parliament, who thought the 625th anniversary was as good a reason as any to celebrate—Vytautas, the grand duke of Lithuania, invited them from Crimea, to serve as bodyguards and traders.
 Some also went to Poland.
 Today there are only a few hundred Karaims left in each country.

 But unlike many minorities, the Karaims have been welcomed in their adopted homes.
 Launching the year of celebrations in May Ingrida Simonyte, Lithuania’s prime minister, said that the Karaims were a “unique treasure” who enriched the country’s present and future.

+## Daily quiz

+Our baristas will serve you a new question each day this week.
+On Friday your challenge is to give us all five answers and, as important, tell us the connecting theme.
+Email your responses (and include mention of your home city and country) by 1700 BST on <strong>Friday</strong> to [<span class="__cf_email__" data-cfemail="6e3f1b07142b1d1e1c0b1d1d012e0b0d01000103071d1a400d0103">[email&#160;protected]</span>](https://mail.google.com/mail/?view=cm&amp;fs=1&amp;tf=1&amp;to=QuizEspresso@te.arielherself.xyz).
+We’ll pick randomly from those with the right answers and crown one winner per continent on Saturday.

+<strong>Wednesday: </strong>Which musician left Buffalo Springfield to join up with David Crosby and Graham Nash?

+<strong>Tuesday: </strong>Which Edgar Allen Poe story involves the murder of the unfortunate Fortunato?

 ----------